Quarmzy1/manuel/Ethical Hacking chatbox/Information Gathering.md

-E.g My target is a school called ug.edu.gh (University Of Ghana)
+E.g My target is a school called example.edu.cb (University)

 So we are to gather information of our target;

-When conducting reconnaissance on a target like ug.edu.gh, the goal is to gather as much information as possible in both a passive and active manner to assess potential weaknesses, vulnerabilities, or attack vectors.
+When conducting reconnaissance on a target like  example.edu.cb, the goal is to gather as much information as possible in both a passive and active manner to assess potential weaknesses, vulnerabilities, or attack vectors.
 Gathering this information can help you understand the network,